From Roger S. Conrad

 While a great many factors go into determining each of these criteria, my guiding principal is that you always have to take into consideration both quantitative and the qualitative aspects to get a clear picture.

 Take dividend safety.
 The “payout ratio” is easily the most used and abused number in income investing.
-In fact, in my experience only a handful of advisors use this information the right way, let alone investors.
+In fact, in my experience only a handful of advisors actually this information the right way, let alone investors.
 That is, so the payout ratio actually says something useful about whether a dividend is safe or at risk.

 The calculation itself sounds simple enough: Divide the dividend by earnings from which it’s paid.
 The lower the percentage result, the better covered the dividend by profits, and therefore the safer it is.